Serving Florida Since 1978

 A Respected Hospice Care Provider Across Florida

-The VITAS footprint captures almost 70% of the state’s population, with hospice services provided in 46 of Florida’s 67 counties that stretch from the Keys to Northern Florida to Pensacola.
+The VITAS footprint covers almost 70% of the state’s population, with hospice services provided in 46 of Florida’s 67 counties that stretch from the Keys to Northern Florida to Pensacola.

 - 3.9 million days of care

-- 237 physicians, 29 of whom are board certified in hospice and palliative medicine
+- 371 physicians, the overwhelming majority of whom are board certified in hospice and palliative medicine, internal medicine, or family medicine

 VITAS has successfully started new hospice programs in Florida counties where existing hospice providers had a strong presence.
 VITAS has repeatedly entered Florida markets, quickly earned the confidence and support of the community and increased access to critical hospice services for all residents.